UM atUM [S02-ep20]: The “My Thesis in 180 Seconds” Contest

 • Yeees!!!

-As you can see, we are welcoming the winners from the University of Montpellier today—since all the participants are women—from the regional finals of this competition, which took place in Nîmes on March 17.
+As you can see, today we are welcoming the winning contestants from the University of Montpellier—all of whom are women—from the regional finals of this competition, which took place in Nîmes on March 17.

-Julie Bas is a doctoral student at the IGF, the Institute of Functional Genomics in Montpellier, and wonsecond prize from the jury.
+Julie Bas is a doctoral student at the IGF, the Montpellier Institute of Functional Genomics, and wonsecond prize from the jury.

 Julie Cailler is a doctoral student at LIRMM, the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics.
 She received the jury'sthird prize.